tailhook/vagga/docs/settings.rst

     use any container with same name already built.
 It's only useful for scripts for performance reasons or if you don't have internet and containers are not too outdated.

+``ubuntu-mirror``
+    Set to your preferred ubuntu mirror.
+By default it's ``mirror://mirrors.ubuntu.com/mirrors.txt`` which means mirror will be
+    determined automatically.
+Note that it's different from default in ubuntu itself where ``http://archive.ubuntu.com/ubuntu/`` is the default.